nusco/jupyter_notebook_beginner_guide/docs/what_is_jupyter.rst

 When the notebook is *executed* (either cell-by-cell or with menu *Cell -> Run All*), the *kernel* performs the computation and produces the results.
 Depending on the type of computations, the *kernel* may consume significant CPU and RAM.
-Note that the RAM is not released until the *kernel* is shut-down.
+Note that the RAM is not released until the *kernel* is shut down.

 See also :ref:`kernel_shutdown`.